anybox/anybox.recipe.odoo/README.rst

 that effectively freezes the variable versions and revisions of the current configuration.

-.. note:: supported VCSes for this feature are currently Mercurial and
+.. note:: supported VCSes for this feature are currently Mercurial,
-          Bazaar only.
+          Bazaar and Git (excluding Subversion).

 It is meant for release processes, and as such includes some consistency checks to avoid as much as possible issuing a frozen